SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 For an app listed in the app store, this URL is usually what lies behind the Install button.
 For developers creating an app locally on their dev-machine, they must manually invoke this URL in a browser to initiate **mock** an installation.

-Both scenarios navigate to the SuperOffice SuperID login page, where either a tenant administrator or developer acting like a tenant administrator provides credentials and gives consent to the application.
+Both scenarios navigate to the SuperOffice SuperID login page, where either a tenant administrator or developer acting as a tenant administrator provides credentials and gives consent to the application.

 When an application is registered, they also provide a redirect URL, which is where SuperID redirects the user once authentication **and consent** is given.

 The redirect is a POST request that contains a JSON Web Token (JWT) in the request body.

-While the old form and new OAuth 2.0 form have a different sequence of events that lead to the response that contains the JWT security token, the JWT contains the claims necessary to interact with the tenant.
-For provisioning an application's dependencies, such as: navigator buttons, web panels, list items, etc. The claims include URLs for both REST and SOAP web service endpoints, and the almighty SystemUserToken - for non-interactive (server-to-server) communications.
+While the old form and the new OAuth 2.0 form have a different sequence of events that lead to the response that contains the JWT security token, the JWT contains the claims necessary to interact with the tenant.
+For provisioning an application's dependencies, such as navigator buttons, web panels, and list items.
+The claims include URLs for both REST and SOAP web service endpoints, and the almighty SystemUserToken - for non-interactive (server-to-server) communications.

-As for web service access, or authorization , when using the old form, then the claims also contain the administrator's Ticket credential.
+As for web service access, or authorization, when using the old form, then the claims also contain the administrator's Ticket credential.
 When using the OAuth 2.0 flow, in addition to the JWT token, the `access_token` is included in the response.

 Older online applications that use the old form were not required to include the `redirect_url`.
 It was optional.
 Application that needed to override the default `redirect_url` could supply a `redirect_url` as long as it was registered in the application's `redirect_url` whitelist.
 If an application supplies a `redirect_url` that does not exist in the white list, SuperID will simply redirect the user's online tenant.